Roragok/discourse-twitch-sidebar/README.md

-# Twitch_Sidebar
+# Discourse Twitch Sidebar

-This plugin creates a widget that allows users to enter a comma sperated list of twitch users to be displayed in an active livestream block.
+This plugin creates a widget that allows users to enter a comma delimited list of twitch users to be displayed in an active live stream block.
 It iterates through the list of users and displays them in a widget called 'twitch'.